Skip to content

 Farah Al Wardani, Kaustuv Chaudhuri, and Dale Miller (2023).
 Distributing and trusting proof checking: a preliminary report.

 Farah Al Wardani, Kaustuv Chaudhuri, and Dale Miller (2023).
-Formal Reasoning using Distributed Assertions (draft dated 2023-05-22).
-To appear in the 14th International Symposium on Frontiers of Combining Systems (FroCoS), September 20–23, 2023.
+Formal Reasoning using Distributed Assertions (HAL).
+Appeared in the proceedings of the 14th International Symposium on Frontiers of Combining Systems (FroCoS), September 20–23, 2023.

 DAMF is based on content-addressable storage using the InterPlanetary File System (IPFS) network, and uses the InterPlanetary Linked Data (IPLD) data model to represent assertions and all their components.